 Beverly Hills, 90210 premiered about a month after I started my freshman year of high school, and for the next 10 years I looked on as the rich kids of Beverly Hills lived in fancier homes than mine, drove cooler cars than me, threw parties I could only dream of, and got whatever they damn well pleased.
 But it was touted for its realistic depictions of teen life and the social issues surrounding those puberty-filled years, so what was there to be jealous of?

-Click to purchase Beverly Hills, 90210: The Complete First Season on DVD.
+Click to purchase Beverly Hills, 90210: The Complete First Season at Amazon.